xoidlabs/xoid/docs/api-react/use-setup.md

 ## React adapter

 Second callback argument is the React adapter.
-It has the following shape:
+Its type is exported from the `@xoid/react` as the following.
 ```js
 type ReactAdapter = {
   read: <T>(context: React.Context<T>) => T